Caterina Gabrielli: Biography

-In 1760 Gabrielli returned to Vienna to appears in Gluck's Tetide, Giuseppe Scarlatti's Issipile, and Johann Adolf Hasse's Alciade al Bivio.
-A second return to Italy brought even greater prestige.
-In 1767, she created the role of Argene in Josef Mysliveček's opera Il Bellerofonte at the Teatro San Carlo in Naples, thereby helping the composer break through to the upper echelon of operatic masters in Italy.
-In the period 1772–75, she was employed at the imperial court of St. Petersburg with Francesca Gabrielli.
-She appeared in Tommaso Traetta's operas Antigona (1772), Amore e Psiche (1773) and Lucio Vero (1774).
+In 1760, Gabrielli returned to Vienna to appear in Gluck's serenata Tetide, Giuseppe Scarlatti's opera Issipile, and Johann Adolf Hasse's opera Alciade al Bivio.
+A second return to Italy brought even greater renown, including momentous appearances at the Teatro San Carlo in Naples, the most prestigious venue for Italian serious opera in Europe.
+These performances took place between 1763 and 1767 in works by Pietro Guglielmi, Antonio Sacchini, Johann Christian Bach, Niccolò Piccinni, and Josef Mysliveček.
+In 1762, she had a short-lived affair with Philip, Duke of Parma.

+It was in 1767 that Gabrielli created the stunning role of Argene in Josef Mysliveček's opera Il Bellerofonte in Naples, thereby assisting the composer's meteoric breakthrough to the upper echelon of operatic masters in Italy.
+But while the reception of Mysliveček's Il Bellerofonte led to eight more engagements at the Teatro San Carlo up to 1779, Gabrielli's overwhelming success in the same opera was met with a lifetime ban imposed by King Ferdinand IV of Naples, who strenuously objected to her attempts to cultivate love affairs with prominent nobles at his court.
+In spite of her enormous fame, she would never set foot in Naples again.
+At first, she found a series of alternative engagements in Turin and Palermo.
+In the period 1772–75, she was employed at the imperial court of St. Petersburg (where her behavior was also considered scandalous by the Empress Catherine the Great) with Francesca Gabrielli.
+She appeared in Traetta's operas Antigona (1772), Amore e Psiche (1773) and Lucio Vero (1774).
 She also sang several aria concerts with orchestral accompaniment at the court.
-In 1775 she moved to London because the director of imperial theaters in St. Petersburg was unwilling to pay what her future employers in London had promised.
+In 1775, she moved to London because the director of imperial theaters in St. Petersburg was unwilling to pay what her future employers in London had promised.